SoPoCoder/spfx-wp-slicklist/README.md

 # spfx-wp-slicklist
-SharePoint framework webpart for displaying a list as an easily filterable table with added functionality..
+SharePoint framework webpart for displaying a list as an easily filterable table